aliarslanansari/Data-Science-Study/README.md

 # Data-Science-Study
-This repository contains jupyter notebook and other resources made by me during learning Data Science
+This repository contains jupyter notebook and other resources made by me during learning Data Science and Machine Learning...